Bellingham Police Department: History

 In May 2017, a Bellingham officer fatally shot a man after he charged the officer with a knife.
 The man was a suspect in a stabbing the previous year.

 In 2017, Officer Brooks Laughlin assaulted a man during a traffic stop.
 Laughlin was arrested twice in 2018 before he resigned from the force in April.
-In November 2018 he was convicted of three counts of second-degree assault, two counts of felony harassment, two counts of violating a no-contact order, one count of felony stalking and one count of fourth-degree assault.
+In November 2018, he was convicted of three counts of second-degree assault, two counts of felony harassment, two counts of violating a no-contact order, one count of felony stalking and one count of fourth-degree assault.
 Court papers state that he was the third Bellingham police officer in three years to be arrested for assault.

-An initiative on the November 2021 ballot banned the Bellingham Police Depeartment, and the rest of the Bellingham city government, from the use of facial recognition and predictive policing technology.
+An initiative on the November 2021 ballot banned the Bellingham Police Department, and the rest of the Bellingham city government, from the use of facial recognition and predictive policing technology.

+In 2024, the Bellingham Police Department unveiled a new badge design for future use.
+The new badge features the Old City Hall, now the Whatcom Museum in Present day.
+The previous eagle-top design was considered "generic" and could be mistaken for a counterfeit badge.
+This marks the fourth design change to the badge since the department's establishment in 1904, when it was housed in the Old City Hall.

+Responsibilities

+The Bellingham Police Departments main responsibility is to deter crime, assist the local community and Provide law enforcement services to all citizens of Bellingham, Washington.

+BPD also works alongside the local metropolitan police force Whatcom County Sheriff's Office, as they are located in the heart of downtown Bellingham just a few doors down from the BPD headquarters.
+BPD officers have direct contact with WCSO staff everyday as they assist each other on traffic stops and other incidents at times, and the Sheriff's Office is responsible for county-wide corrections.

+The Bellingham Police Department is the main law enforcement agency of the city of Bellingham, except for the campus of the Western Washington University, which is under the responsibility of WWU Police.

+BPD has a number of specialty units including SWAT, bike patrol, motorcycles, "Walking the Beat", and a variety of detective units.

+Additional Services

+The Bellingham Police Department began their Community service officer Program in 2022 after trialing the Downtown Safety Ambassador Program previously.
+BPD employs Community Service Officers (CSOs) to provide assistance to both the department and the public.
+CSOs, who are not sworn Police officers, carry out a range of tasks to aid various departments, with a focus on public safety.

+BPD also runs a youth Cadet Program called the Bellingham Police Explorers.
+The academy typically occurs at Yakima Training Center.